sciencelee/chicago-red-light-cameras/readme.md

 - Precipitation - For every 8mm of rain/snow, we can expect an additional crash.
 - Congestion - In the worst afternoon rush hour, you would expect 5 additional accidents.
 In the best afternoon rush hour, you would expect 9 fewer accidents than average.

+In file 06, an hourly crash prediction model was built.
+The model had an r_squared value of 0.30 for signal accidents, and 0.65 for the much larger dataset wiht all crashes.
+The most important features for the predcitive model were:
+- Congestion
+- Temporal data: Year, month, weekday, hour
+- Covid cases (corrects for much of 2020 error)
+- Weather effects (temperature and precipitation)

 ## Question 2 - What characteristics of an intersection are associated with greater numbers of crashes?

-This question can best be answered with **05-intersection-char-models.ipynb**
+This question can best be answered with **05-intersection-char-models.ipynb** and

 A dataset was constructed specifically for this project.
 To create this dataset, I went through all 180+ intersections with red light cameras.
 I cross referenced it with a map at https://data.cityofchicago.org/Transportation/Average-Daily-Traffic-Counts-Map/pf56-35rv and google maps to compile the following data.
 Dataset Features: